 This could be manifested in the need to talk excessively, or cutting into conversations before the other party has finished.
 For children who are playing, it could be sudden actions or a stubborn streak to halt playtime activities.
 In the classroom, they tend to speak out of turn without waiting for the teacher to call on them, or even before the teacher has finished asking a question.
 In adults, there is a dangerous tendency to indulge in dangerous activities without careful consideration of the risks or consequences.

 Low Self Confidence

-Adults and children alike who suffer from ADD tend to have low self confidence due to self directed frustration at their inability to focus and complete tasks at hand.
-They also suffer from the social stigma and the fear that they are not good enough due to comments from people around them.
+Adults and children alike who suffer from ADD tend to have low self-confidence due to self-directed frustration at their inability to focus and complete tasks at hand.
+They also suffer from social stigma and the fear that they are not good enough due to comments from people around them.